Glosserr/Glosserr/README.md

 iOS app using AI-powered image recognition to identify plants.
 Logs discoveries and provides detailed information about each plant, bridging technology and nature exploration.

 ### ViteReaction ⚡
-Modern web application leveraging React and Vite to create responsive, lightning-fast user interfaces with optimized performance and seamless user experience.
+Modern web application leveraging React and Vite to create responsive, creating a cookie clicker game clone to learn and test the environment.

 ## 📫 Let's Connect